youneselkaisi/Alzheimers-Disease-Prediction-ML/README.md

 ## Data Preprocessing
 Steps taken to prepare the data:

-- Checked for missing values (none found).
+- Checked for missing values.
 - Generated **correlation heatmap** to identify strong predictors.
 - Selected **Top 10 Features** most correlated with Alzheimer’s (both positive and negative).
 - Created a refined dataset for modelling with these features.